On the Impact of Electromagnetic Interference and Inter-RIS Reflections in Indoor Factory Local 6G Networks: Related Works

 \subsection{EMI in RIS-Aided Systems}

 The impact of EMI on the performance of RIS-aided systems has been investigated in a handful of works.
-The study in~\cite{Emil2021electromagnetic} introduced a heuristic RIS phase shift optimization aimed at jointly mitigating thermal noise and EMI.
-The authors highlighted that EMI becomes increasingly critical as the dimensions of the RIS, i.e., the number of RIS elements, increase.
+The study in~\cite{Emil2021electromagnetic} introduced a heuristic RIS phase shift optimization aimed at jointly mitigating thermal noise and EMI, highlighting that EMI becomes increasingly critical as the number of RIS elements increases.
 Reference~\cite{khaleel2023electromagnetic} developed an EMI cancellation scheme for an RIS-assisted single antenna system, achieving superior performance over benchmark approaches.
-A multi-user RIS-assisted downlink ultra-reliable low-latency communications system considering spatially correlated RIS channels under EMI and imperfect channel state information assumption was examined in~\cite{chandra2022downlink}.

-The uplink spectral efficiency of RIS-aided cell-free massive multiple-input multiple-output (MIMO) systems under EMI with spatially correlated channels was investigated in~\cite{shi2023uplink}.
-In~\cite{long2024mmse}, a joint design framework was introduced for RIS-aided communications in the presence of spatially correlated channels and EMI, targeting both channel estimation and spectral efficiency optimization.
-By formulating both tasks as mean square error minimization problems, the authors developed an optimization algorithm incorporating the diagonally scaled steepest descent method to optimize the RIS phase shifts.
-The proposed approach demonstrated effectiveness over existing methods across diverse propagation conditions.

-The study in~\cite{vega2022physical} explored the impact of EMI on the achievable secrecy performance of RIS-assisted wiretap systems under the influence of practical impairments such as spatially correlated channel, phase shift noise, and the coexistence of direct and indirect links.
-Their findings have shown that the influence of EMI on secrecy performance is highly dependent on the eavesdropper’s ability to suppress or cancel the interference.
-The authors in~\cite{kudumala2022hardware} analyzed a multi-pair full-duplex RIS-assisted two-way communication system, explicitly considering practical factors such as EMI and hardware impairments.
-The authors of~\cite{demir2024efficient} proposed an efficient channel estimation strategy for RIS-aided systems affected by EMI and spatial channel correlation.
-Their optimized RIS configurations achieved significant improvements in channel estimation compared to conventional benchmarks.
+The study in~\cite{vega2022physical} explored the impact of EMI on the achievable secrecy performance of RIS-assisted wiretap systems under the influence of practical impairments.
+The findings showed that the influence of EMI on secrecy performance is highly dependent on the eavesdropper’s ability to suppress or cancel the interference.
+The work in~\cite{demir2024efficient} proposed an efficient channel estimation strategy for RIS-aided systems affected by EMI and spatial channel correlation, where the proposed optimized RIS configurations achieved significant improvements in channel estimation compared to conventional benchmarks.
+The work in \cite{Shi_RIS} provided a comprehensive overview of RIS-aided cell-free massive multiple-input multiple-output (MIMO) systems for 6G, highlighting key system design aspects and practical system considerations, including the impact of EMI in RIS-assisted wireless networks.